Get insider access

 4. Best Basement Dehumidifier For Small Spaces

-If you only need a dehumidifier for pulling the moisture from a small space in your basement, like a storage closet under your stairs, the ProBreeze PB-03 is worth a look.
+If you only need a dehumidifier to pull moisture from a small space in your basement, like a storage closet under your stairs, the ProBreeze PB-03 is worth a look.
 It's a much different proposition than the other, more conventional models on this list; its dehumidification capacity is downright pitiful even when compared to the Waykar PD160B's already modest performance.
 Of course, it isn't intended for the same purpose—the ProBreeze's highly compact size makes it a cinch to fit in tight spaces.
 If you stick it in an enclosed room or semi-enclosed area, it'll be almost inaudible, as it emits only 44.6 dBA of noise while running.
 Its heat output is also practically negligible.

 See our review